wkalt/prosper/README.md

 A clojure service for investing on Prosper.com

-**TODO**:

-- web interface
-- benchmark
-- testing
-- simulated service / replay
-- selection model
-- ec2 (do) interop
-- schema validation

 **HOW TO USE**

+* Create a prosper account for yourself and obtain API credentials (this is free but requires a bank account)

-create an ini formatted config file like this:
+* Create an ini formatted config file like this:

 [database]
 subprotocol = postgresql